 After Toronto became my home, I wrote three books and published four studio projects there.
 My Afropolitan journey switched to a diplomatic phase in Europe.
-I traveled from Canada to England, Scotland, Belgium to Grenada.
+I traveled from Canada to England, Scotland, Belgium, to Grenada.
 That same year, I published my fourth and fifth books.
-The Chicago Drill culture was rising and in bloody times with gun abuse.
+The Chicago Drill culture was rising in bloody times with frequent gun abuse.
 Trap music changed the landscape and the sound, but I noticed another change from Drill.
-Hip-hop musicians in traditional boom-bap cities like Toronto, New York, Detroit, and Philadelphia performed the Drill dance while echoing their version of the Drill.
+Hip-hop musicians in traditional boom-bap cities like Toronto, New York, Detroit, and Philadelphia performed the Drill dance while echoing their version of the Drill music.
 It was fascinating to experience that.

 I noticed a dramatic change in the Hip Hop scene between 2015 and 2016.
 A year after Chief Keef and Lil Durk, I watched D.J.
 Akademiks become an international superstar.
 In my opinion, that was also the time when 21 Savage established himself as a legend with his four successive classics “The Slaughter Tape,” “Slaughter King,” “Savage Mode,” and “21 Gang.”
-It truly was a great time to be alive.
+It, indeed, was a great time to be alive.
 I got to the point where I stopped checking the song titles.
-Then I released an album in 2017 before music took a backseat to my power moves in Baku, Antwerp, Paris, Amsterdam, Casablanca, Brussels, Freetown, and Telaviv.
-I’d entered a different era.
+Then I released an album in 2017 before music took a backseat to my power moves in Baku, Antwerp, Paris, Amsterdam, Casablanca, Brussels, Freetown, and Tel Aviv.
+I’d entered a different phase.

 I often drive by myself.
 Savage’s “Issa Album” and “Without Warning” became part of the soundtrack of my endless journeys through the windy and picturesque cities of Europe and Africa.
-I published the subsequent three volumes of The Sandmann’s Journal the following year.
-When Berlin and Prague became permanent, I broke my book publishing record in 2016.
+While listening to him, I published the subsequent three volumes of The Sandmann’s Journal the following year.
+When Berlin and Prague became permanent, I broke my book publishing record in 2018.
 If you ask my neighbors in Brussels, Prague, or Berlin, they will tell you that I did not hear a lot of Boom-bap, G-funk, and Trap records that year.
-Thank goodness my European neighbors prefer to listen to music, unlike the neighbors in Toronto who knocked on the wall or called the police.
+My European neighbors prefer to listen to music, unlike those in Toronto who knocked on the wall or called the police.